Marco-ProspectivePhD/home/_pages/about.md

 Hello!
 Welcome to Marco Chan's website!
 I am a final year master's students at the [Faculty of Information](https://ischool.utoronto.ca/), University of Toronto.

 My research interest focuses on technologies that bolster our increasingly fragile democracies.
-Frmo designing community-based sociotechnical system, combatting against misinformation, to exploring alternative economies that sustain democratic structures, I am dedicated to creating effective social technologies that address state surveillance, political polarization, and the entrenched systemic inequality in wealth and power that results in vulnerablities to democratic structures.
+From designing community-based sociotechnical system, combatting against misinformation, to exploring alternative economies that sustain democratic structures, I am dedicated to creating effective social technologies that address state surveillance, political polarization, and the entrenched systemic inequality in wealth and power that results in vulnerablities to democratic structures.

 I am very fortunate to be advised by Professor [Vera Khovanskaya](https://verakhovanskaya.github.io/) on my master's thesis and by Professor [Priyank Chandra](https://www.priyankc.com/) on my diasporic Hong Kong project as part of the [Socio-Technical Resistance and Ethical Technologies (STREET) Lab](https://www.streetlab.tech/).
 The two kind and beautiful souls who showed me the world by teaching me how to read and write!